 During these interventions, demand for Czech government bonds from non-residents increased.
 This further expanded the country's borrowing options.
 Budget constraints were eased.
 Then, during Covid, in particular at the end of March 2020, interest rates were reduced too close to zero.
 And fiscal policy was expansive for too long - we created a dangerous entitlement economy in which the state was the rich uncle who helped with almost everything.
-When an economy such as this one (especially one with a huge surplus of money and incomplete price convergence) was hit by a strong supply-side shock after the lockdowns, the Czech Republic ended up with the highest core inflation in the EU (from November 2021 to October 2022).
+When an economy such as this one (especially one with a huge surplus of money and incomplete price convergence) was hit by a strong cost shock after the lockdowns, the Czech Republic ended up with the highest core inflation in the EU (from November 2021 to October 2022).
 We address the causes of inflation in the Czech Republic in our blog article (Adam and Michl, 2022).
-Bullard (2023) also wrote an article on this topic last week.

 The central bank's large balance sheet can lead to changes in monetary policy transmission.
 This is also because when key interest rates are raised, monetary policy-making expenses increase.
-We pay interest to commercial banks for their excess liquidity deposits.
-To give you an idea, the CNB paid CZK 14.7 billion to the banks in interest on deposited liquidity in April 2023, which may amount to CZK 180 billion for 2023 as a whole.
+We pay interest to members of the Czech Banking Association, i.e. commercial banks, for their excess liquidity deposits.
+To give you an idea, the CNB paid CZK 15.3 billion to the banks in interest on deposited liquidity in May 2023, which may amount to CZK 185 billion for 2023 as a whole.
 This can lead to a change in the behaviour of banks, i.e. how and to whom they provide loans, by how much they raise deposit rates.
 In a system with excess liquidity, banks easily buy government bonds and government debt is monetised.